The ACWM Presents the Pop-Up Exhibition

 Beyond Valor is a result of a collaboration with the Cameron Art Museum (CAM) Boundless art installation and the call for descendants of the 1st, 5th, 10th, 27th, and 37th USCT who fought in the Battle of Forks Road in February of 1865, where the CAM stands today.
 At this intersection of art and history, the Museum highlights the stories that embody the bravery and agency of the United States Colored Troops.

-Join us at ACWM-Tredegar on June 20th at 6:30 pm for an insightful program that offers the unique opportunity to reflect upon the personal narratives of USCT soldiers and their descendants.
+On June 20th at ACWM-Tredegar, we hosted an insightful program that offered the unique opportunity to reflect upon the personal narratives of USCT soldiers and their descendants.
 Their personal stories, both during and after the war, offer invaluable insight into the struggles, triumphs, and contributions of African Americans throughout our history.

 Who were the United States Colored Troops?